alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 It has been shown that it is certainly possible to link geographic, research quality and student satisfaction datasets in order to explore the possible relationship between the positive features of the surrounding environment and the performance of a university.
 The relationships however appear to be weak when using only these three metrics - the variability and number of outliers in all comparisons does not lead to any clear correlation.
 It is of note for further research that there may be a negative relationship between positive facilities and student satisfaction, but a positive relationship when compared against research output quality.
 That is, the expectations and needs of staff may not be the same as those of students.

-As might have been expected at the outset of this analysis, the diversity of universities which exist within the United Kingdom, and the diverse drivers for different types of student and staff to want to study and work at these universities, is part of the richness of a mature education landscape which cannot be reduced down to a few performance metrics.
+As might have been expected at the outset of this analysis, the diversity of universities which exist within the United Kingdom, with specialist teaching providers mixed with huge research intensive organisations, coupled with the diverse drivers for different types of student and staff to want to study and work at these universities, makes for a rich and mature education landscape which cannot be reduced down to a few performance metrics.

 ## Annex 1: Foursquare categories